OsbornNyakaru/marks-entry/README.md

-# Mark Entry System in Java
+# Mark Entry System in Java With Arrays

 ## Overview
 This Java program captures marks for 5 subjects, calculates the total and average marks, determines the average grade, sorts the marks in ascending order, and displays the results.
 The program consists of two classes: